lis-epfl/MAVRIC_Library/README.md

 ![Logo](https://github.com/lis-epfl/MAVRIC/blob/master/Documentation/Logo/mavric.png)

-For information about the installation and usage, have a look at the [MAVRIC Wiki](https://github.com/lis-epfl/MAVRIC/wiki).
+For information about the installation and usage, have a look at the [Online Documentation](http://lis-epfl.github.io/MAVRIC_Library/) and the [Doxygen Documentation](http://lis-epfl.github.io/MAVRIC_Library/doxygen/classes.html)